lkuenemann/shamitab/README.md

 * Better maebachi display (can collide with other effects)
 * Better triplets display (can collide with duration display on first string)
 * Interactive tab edition mode
+* Tuning display (add note letter in front of the string at the start of the tab/each line of the tab)